PHP Include And Post Exploitation

 Introduction to Post-Exploitation

 Post-Exploitation will allow you to have a better access to the system.
-Having a webshell is a first step, however, for each command you will need to send a HTTP request and wait for the result.
+Having a webshell is a first step, however, for each command you will need to send an HTTP request and wait for the result.
 Furthermore, if you try to move to the parent directory with cd .., you will see that the next command will still be run in the same directory: each request is completely independent from the previous one.

 In order to bypass these restrictions, we will try to get a "real" shell on the remote operating system.